-The moment in 1996 that Terbo Ted, first and last mayor of the Techno Ghetto, the official rave camp of Black Rock City, realized that his techno utopia was doomed was when the girl approached him.
+The moment in 1996 that Terbo Ted, first and last mayor of the Techno Ghetto, the official rave camp of Black Rock City, realized that his rave utopia was doomed was when the girl approached him.
 She was a typical California surfer chick: daisy dukes, flip-flops, except totally broiled both inside and out from sun and excess.

 "Do you have water?" she mumbled.